pgadmin-org/pgadmin4/docs/en_US/search_objects.rst

 The minimum pattern length are 3 characters.
 The search performed is non-casesensitive and will find all objets whose name contains the pattern.
-You can only search for object names.
+You can only search for object names currently.
+Examples are: abc,
+%ab%, ab%c, %%%, etc.

 The result is presented in the grid with object name, object type and the object tree path in the :ref:`browser <tree_control>`.
 You can double click on a result row to select the object in the :ref:`browser <tree_control>`.
 If the object is greyed out, this means that you have not enabled those object types in the :ref:`preferences <preferences>`, so you can't double click on it.
+You can click on the ellipsis appended to the function and procedure names to see there arguments.

 You can filter based on a particular object type by selecting one from the object type dropdown.
 If the search button is hit when one of the object type